ckriech/oversharing-poetry-blog-generator/README.md

 # Oversharing Poetry Blog Generator

-a very unfinished attempt at a blog generator
+a very unfinished attempt at a blog generator for [proc jam 2020](https://www.procjam.com/)

 ## Who made this